LeoGr777/clean-air-pipeline/.github/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An automated, containerized ETL pipeline that fetches air-quality data from OpenAQ daily via Python scripts, stores raw JSON in AWS S3, transforms it to .parquet and loads it into Snowflake as fact-dimensional data model.
 Orchestrated with Apache Airflow v3 and deployable on AWS EC2 or any Docker-capable server.
 This pipeline helps researchers and data analysts to quickly obtain processed datasets from public sensors.
-The deliverable of this pipeline is a fact table (and dimension tables for contect)  containing daily air quality measurements for (e.g. for particles <2.5um) for the specified location.
+The deliverable of this pipeline is a fact table (and dimension tables for context)  containing daily air quality measurements for (e.g. for particles <2.5um) for the specified location.

 ---
 ## Features